Combinatorial Proofs in Bordered Heegaard Floer homology: Relations on the mapping class groupoid

 The roles of the numbered pairs are as follows: \begin{itemize} \item Arcslide 1: $C=2, B=1$. \item Arcslide 2: $C=1, B=2$. \item Arcslide 3: $C=2, B=1$. \end{itemize} Only the sequence $YXY$ is forbidden.
 For that sequence, pair 1 must be occupied after the first arcslide, and therefore after the second arcslide, so type $Y$ is not possible at the third arcslide.
 The possible types are: \begin{itemize} \item $_{(*)}X_{(*)}X_{(*)}X_{(*)}$ \item $_{(2)}Y_{(1)}X_{(1)}X_{(1)}$ \item $_{(1)}X_{(1)}Y_{(2)}X_{(2)}$ \item $_{(2)}X_{(2)}X_{(2)}Y_{(1)}$ \item $_{(2)}Y_{(1)}Y_{(2)}X_{(2)}$ \item $_{(1)}X_{(1)}Y_{(2)}Y_{(1)}$ \item $_{(2)}Y_{(1)}Y_{(2)}Y_{(1)}$ \item $_{(1)}X_{(1)}Y_{(2)}X_{(2)}$ \end{itemize}

 There are two domains that give rise to cancellable arrows: domain $A$ and $B$ as shown in the figure.

 Domain $A$ gives rise to arrows from $YY*$ to $XX*$, and domain $B$ gives rise to arrows from $*YY$ to $*XX$.
 So the cancellable arrows are: \begin{itemize} \item $YYY \to\,XXY$ \item $YYY \to\,YXX$ \item $_{(1)}XYY_{(1)} \to\,_{(1)}XXX_{(1)}$ \item $_{(2)}YYX_{(2)} \to\,_{(2)}XXX_{(2)}$ \end{itemize} We choose to cancel everything except the second set $YYY \to\,YXX$ (cancelling the first set of arrows eliminates the option of cancelling the second).
-The remaining generators are: Since each type of idempotents at the two ends occurs exactly once, we have checked (ID-1).
-Note the 1-pair at the left corresponds to the 2-pair at the right, and vice versa, under the bijection of pairs coming from the equality of pointed matched circles at the two ends.
+The remaining generators are: Since each type of idempotents at the two ends occurs exactly once, we have verified (ID-1).
+Note pair 1 at the left becomes pair 2 at the right, and vice versa, under the bijection of pairs coming from the equality of pointed matched circles at the two ends.